01/22/2016 Mind-Body Health

 The Potential Health Benefits of Holy Basil

-Holy basil’s oil has antioxidant properties that help reduce the damaging effects of stress and aging on the body.
-Studies have shown that it protects healthy cells from the toxicity of radiation and chemotherapy.
+Tulsi's oil has antioxidant properties that help reduce the damaging effects of stress and aging on the body.
+In addition to helping cope with stress, studies have shown that holy basil oil protects healthy cells from the toxicity of cancer treatment, such as radiation and chemotherapy.
 Holy basil also has anti-depression properties.
 Additionally, it has been shown to help people with:

 - Heart disease